 Tweed has been the subject of 11 customer complaints between 2002 and 2019, three of which were closed without action and one was withdrawn, according to his CRD report.
 Recent complaints are regarding:

-April 2016.
-“Claimant Alleges Violation Of Standards Of Reasonable Basis Suitability And Just And Equitable Principles Of Trade, Fraud, Misleading Statements, Misleading Ommissions Of Material Information, Breach Of Fiduciary Duty, Neglegent Misrepresentation, Negligence, Breach Of Contract, And Breach Of Covenant Of Good Faith And Fair Dealing.”
+- April 2016.
+“Claimant Alleges Violation Of Standards Of Reasonable Basis Suitability And Just And Equitable Principles Of Trade, Fraud, Misleading Statements, Misleading Omissions Of Material Information, Breach Of Fiduciary Duty, Negligent Misrepresentation, Negligence, Breach Of Contract, And Breach Of Covenant Of Good Faith And Fair Dealing.”

-December 2015.
-“Claimant alleges breach of fiduciary duty, misrepresentations and ommissions, failure to supervise, unfair and deceptive trade practices, violation of state of state and federal securities laws, and elder abuse.”
+- December 2015.
+“Claimant alleges breach of fiduciary duty, misrepresentations and omissions, failure to supervise, unfair and deceptive trade practices, violation of state of state and federal securities laws, and elder abuse.”
 The case was settled for $160,000.

 Pursuant to FINRA Rules, member firms are responsible for supervising a broker’s activities during the time the broker is registered with the firm.
 Therefore, Cabot Lodge Securities LLC may be liable for investment or other losses suffered by Tweed’s customers.